 Only a small part of the foreign responses reached Sakharov; however, he understood how important and timely his observations were.

-“Reflections was well received by liberal intellectuals abroad,” he wrote.
+“Thoughts was well received by liberal intellectuals abroad,” he wrote.
 “The views I had expressed – the threat of thermonuclear war, the value of democracy and intellectual freedom, the need to provide economic assistance to developing countries, the recognition of merit in socialism and capitalism, etc. – coincided in large part with theirs.
 More importantly, I represented a vindication of their hopes: a kindred voice had reached them from behind the Iron Curtain and moreover, from a member of a profession which in America was dominated by ‘hawks.’ (...)
 My criticism of Soviet society appealed to conservative circles, and everyone seemed pleased by my comments on the environment, my humanitarian concerns, and my scenarios for the future.
-For all the essay's shortcomings, the publications of Reflections was an event, and it had a considerable impact on public opinion in the West.”
+For all the essay's shortcomings, the publications of Thoughts was an event, and it had a considerable impact on public opinion in the West.”

 As for the USSR, where “Thoughts” could only be distributed in samizdat, it was received with enormous interest by the dissident community.